Computer music: Implementations

 The first implementation of statistical style modeling was the LZify method in Open Music, followed by the Continuator system that implemented interactive machine improvisation that interpreted the LZ incremental parsing in terms of Markov models and used it for real time style modeling developed by François Pachet at Sony CSL Paris in 2002.
 Matlab implementation of the Factor Oracle machine improvisation can be found as part of Computer Audition toolbox.
 There is also an NTCC implementation of the Factor Oracle machine improvisation.

 OMax is a software environment developed in IRCAM.
 OMax uses OpenMusic and Max.
 It is based on researches on stylistic modeling carried out by Gerard Assayag and Shlomo Dubnov and on researches on improvisation with the computer by G. Assayag, M. Chemillier and G. Bloch (a.k.a. the OMax Brothers) in the Ircam Music Representations group.

 One of the problems in modeling audio signals with factor oracle is the symbolization of features from continuous values to a discrete alphabet.
 This problem was solved in the Variable Markov Oracle (VMO) available as python implementation, using an information rate criteria for finding the optimal or most informative representation.

+Use of artificial intelligence

+The use of artificial intelligence to generate new melodies, cover pre-existing music, and clone artists' voices, is a recent phenomenon that has been reported to disrupt the music industry.

 Live coding

-Live coding (sometimes known as 'interactive programming', 'on-the-fly programming', 'just in time programming') is the name given to the process of writing software in realtime as part of a performance.
+Live coding (sometimes known as 'interactive programming', 'on-the-fly programming', 'just in time programming') is the name given to the process of writing software in real time as part of a performance.
 Recently it has been explored as a more rigorous alternative to laptop musicians who, live coders often feel, lack the charisma and pizzazz of musicians performing live.